Indesit cooker guide

 Article 6 of 9

 Are Indesit cookers worth buying?
-Get the Which? view, based on years of testing experience - plus owners' views.
+Get the Which? view, based on years of testing experience and real owners' feedback.

 Put us to the test